fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/data-engine-api.md

 ### Create

-The code to apply aggregation to a tabular data is given below:
+The code to create instance of `Aggregation` class is shown below:

+> This instance will be used to aggregate more than one column of a tabular data.

 ```
 Aggregation model = new Aggregation {